A velocity-entropy invariance theorem for the Chapman-Jouguet detonation: Introduction

-Efforts today focus less on the physical relevance of the CJ model than on the identification and the modelling of the processes in the reaction zone of detonation, namely chemical changes, losses, adiabatic or not, cellular instabilities in homogeneous explosives, the condensation of carbon or local heat exchanges between grains in heterogeneous explosives, nonlocal thermodynamics.
-Most of them can prevent reaching the CJ-equilibrium state.
-The CJ model is essentially an ideal thermodynamic limit useful for calibrating the equations of state of detonation products whether or not the reactive flow reaches chemical equilibrium.

-Is the detonation regime identifiable from experimental detonation velocities and pressures?
-Models are generally rejected if they cannot represent the observations.
-However, the differences may be due to inaccurate measurements or nonphysical parameters, the assumptions may not be physically relevant to the experiments, and an agreement should not exclude fewer assumptions.
-Equations of state of detonation products are calibrated by fitting the calculated CJ properties to the experimental values, but no criteria ensure the latter are those of the CJ-equilibrium detonation.
-This study proposes they are not if they do not satisfy the supplemental properties.
+Fundamental detonation studies today focus less on the CJ model and more on the identification and modelling of processes in the detonation reaction zone.
+These include cellular structure, high-pressure chemical kinetics, adiabatic or non-adiabatic losses in homogeneous explosives, and carbon condensation and intergranular heat exchange in heterogeneous explosives.
+Most prevent the CJ equilibrium from being reached.
+The CJ model is essentially an ideal limit used to calibrate equations of state for detonation products at chemical equilibrium.
+Can the detonation regime be identified from experimental detonation velocities and pressures?
+Models are usually rejected if they do not reproduce observations.
+However, disagreement may be due to inaccurate measurements, non-physical parameters or assumptions not relevant to the experiment, and agreement should not preclude that fewer assumptions may be sufficient.

-To some degree, this work also extends the semi-empirical Inverse Method of Jones \cite{Jones1949}, Stanyukovich \cite{Stanyuk1955} and Manson \cite{Manson1958a}.
-The Inverse Method gives the CJ hydrodynamic variables from experimental values of $D_{\text{CJ}}$ and its derivatives with respect to two independent initial-state variables, such as $p_{0}$ and $T_{0}$ \hyperref[subsec:CJsuppl]{(Subsect.
-III-D, §2)}; this work shows that the only value of $D_{\text{CJ}}$ is sufficient.

-\hyperref[sec:Remind]{Section II} is a reminder on classical but necessary elements that also introduces the main notation, \hyperref[sec:DSITh]{Section III} sets out the DSI theorem and the supplemental CJ properties, \hyperref[sec:Applic]{Section IV} is an analysis of their agreements or differences with calculations or measurements for gases and liquids, and \hyperref[sec:Disc]{Section V} is a summary with some speculative conclusions.